handeyeco/Grandbot/guide.md

 - Options: Off - On
 - Default: Off

-Whether or not the Arp sequence should play through the internal speaker.
+Whether or not the Arp sequence should play through Grandbot's internal speaker.

 ---